 {{ articleContent|safe }}

-Here,render=trueExplicitly indicate that the template engine willContentRender the Markdown text in the field as HTML.
+here,render=trueExplicitly indicate that the template engine willContentRender the Markdown text in the field as HTML.

-Important reminder:The HTML string after transformation, if not processed|safeThe filter, may be escaped again by the template engine (i.e., <Converted to&lt;This leads to the direct display of HTML code on the page instead of rendering effects.
-Therefore, it is imperative to add after.render.|safeto ensure that the HTML content is correctly rendered in the browser.
+Important reminder:Converted HTML string if not processed|safeThe filter may be escaped again by the template engine (about to<to<The page directly displays HTML code instead of rendering effects.
+Therefore, it is essential torenderafter|safeto ensure that the HTML content is rendered correctly in the browser.

 {# 假设这是一个名为'custom_markdown_field'的自定义字段 #}